feloniousBonk/st-bonk/README.md

 ```
 or else your changes will not show up.

+**NOTE**: If you already have a `~/.Xresources` file, any universal variables you have may effect st upon installation.

+  For example: `*.foreground: #FFFFFF` will make your foreground color white even though it does not have the prefix st, such as: `st.foreground:`.

 ## Right click to plumb

 Inspired by plan9's acme and plumber: right-click some selected text to send it to the plumbing program of your choosing: